How Elton John’s ‘Sleeping With the Past’ Arrived Amid Turmoil

 With 1988's Reg Strikes Back LP, Elton John rebounded from a commercial lull that included a pair of the poorest-selling releases of his career (1985's Ice on Fire and 1986's Leather Jackets).
 After weathering a number of ups and downs during the previous decade, he looked like he was finally regaining some of the consistency that helped make him one of the biggest stars of the '70s.

 Behind the scenes, however, John's life was beset with turmoil on several fronts.
-Before recording Reg Strikes Back, he'd weathered a health scare that ended with the surgical removal of several non-cancerous polyps from his vocal cords, and he spent several years embroiled in a public legal battle against the U.K. tabloid the Sun, suing the paper for libel after they published a series of ugly (and increasingly bizarre) falsehoods.
-And while the Reg hits "I Don't Wanna Go On with You Like That" and "A Word in Spanish" were two of his stronger singles of the '80s, he privately continued to battle substance abuse issues that would shortly send him to rehab.
+Before recording Reg Strikes Back, he'd weathered a health scare that ended with the surgical removal of several non-cancerous polyps from his vocal cords.
+He also spent several years embroiled in a public legal battle against the U.K. tabloid the Sun, suing the paper for libel after they published a series of ugly (and increasingly bizarre) falsehoods.

 Taupin agreed in an interview with Music Connection, "I said to Elton, "Listen, we can't make another album where people are going to say, 'it's just another Elton John album.'
 I mean, we're up to like 30 albums now, and I said that we had to sit down and decide what we wanted to make, and make a cohesive album with a collection of songs that sound like they all fit together."